ralna/GALAHAD/doc/Julia/rst-dir/ugo_functions.rst

 	*
 		- status

-		- is a scalar variable of type Int32, that gives the exit status from the package.
+		- is a scalar variable of type INT, that gives the exit status from the package.
 Possible values are (currently):